-Jane’s practice focuses primarily on health care enforcement defense.
-Jane defends laboratories, physicians, and other clients facing government investigations and qui tam litigation arising from alleged violations of the federal False Claims Act (FCA), the Stark Law, and alleged criminal and civil violations of the anti-kickback statute.
-Jane assists clients with negotiation and structuring of global settlements with the US Department of Justice and its US Attorneys’ Offices and state Attorneys' General Offices as well as corporate integrity agreements with the Department of Health and Human Services Office of Inspector General.
-Jane also defends clients in consumer protection and unfair or deceptive trade practices investigations initiated by the Federal Trade Commission or state Attorneys’ General Offices.
-Jane also advises clients regarding cannabis licensing, compliance, and regulatory matters.
+Jane defends clients facing government investigations.
+She specializes in qui tam litigation arising from alleged violations of the federal False Claims Act (FCA), Administrative False Claims Act, or state false claims act corollaries; the Stark Law; and criminal and civil violations of the anti-kickback statute.
+Jane’s experience includes negotiating and structuring global settlements with the US Department of Justice and its US Attorneys’ Offices and state Attorneys' General Offices as well as corporate integrity agreements with the Department of Health and Human Services Office of Inspector General.

 Recent victories to which Jane has contributed include: